Anastasia Island

 Request Your Custom Timeline

-Catholic churches have specific guidelines for photography during the ceremony.
-We'll work with the church coordinator to ensure we capture everything while respecting the sacred space.
+There are specific guidelines for photography during the service.
+We'll work with the coordinator to ensure we capture everything while respecting the sacred space.

-Late afternoon ceremonies work best photographically—the loggias come alive with warm light, and the garden is beautifully illuminated.
+Late afternoon works best photographically—the covered passages come alive with warm light, and the courtyard is beautifully illuminated.

 Address